 Previously, Starla was the main news anchor for Seattle's PBS channel, which garnered approximately 1.67 million viewers each week throughout Washington state and Canada.

 As a Leadership Strategy contributor to Forbes, she writes a column on self-advocacy in the workplace, professional visibility, and the importance of taking up space.
 She also leads keynotes and corporate workshops for clients like Microsoft, AT&T, and the Society for HR Management (SHRM).

 As an extension of this work, Starla taught graduate students at the University of Washington Communication Leadership Master's Program, where she developed a course on self-advocacy and professional visibility as an adjunct faculty member.

-Starla has been in the television and media industries for more than 10 years.
-Prior to joining KCTS 9, she covered state politics as a legislative reporter and also produced a technology news show.
-In 2021, she was awarded a spot on Puget Sound Business Journal’s 40 Under 40 list.
+Starla has worked in TV and media for more than a decade.
+Prior to joining Seattle's PBS station, she covered Washington state politics as a legislative reporter for TVW and hosted a technology news show for GeekWire.